01 of 03

 The First Real Sewing Project

-Choose a project and give the student a materials list so they are prepared for the next lesson.
-You can also prepare a kit so that they are ready with the appropriate starting point and materials.
+Choose a project and give the students a materials list so they are prepared for the next lesson.
+You can also prepare a kit so they are ready with the appropriate starting point and materials.
 If you do make a kit, be sure to talk about the details, such as preshrinking, fabric grain, fabric options, and pattern choice so that they know what they should look for when they go shopping on their own.
 If your kit contains the fabric cut for the project, demonstrate how you cut the fabric so they are capable of cutting their own fabric if they want to make the project on their own.